Trans 101

 Transgender 101

 This guide is meant for new allies to the transgender community.
-Folks who have recently found that they were transgender and/or exploring the possibility of being transgender can also find this page useful, however we also suggest you check out our "Trans Resource List," under our "Resources" tab under the "Trans Resources" section or you can click here: Click Me!
+Folks who have recently found that they are transgender and/or exploring the possibility of being transgender can also find this page useful, however we also suggest you check out our Trans Resource List

 Terms

-Transgender - Identifying as transgender, or trans, means that one’s internal knowledge of gender is different from conventional expectations based on the sex that person was assigned at birth.
+Transgender: Identifying as transgender, or trans, means that one’s internal knowledge of gender is different from conventional expectations based on the sex that person was assigned at birth.

 • A transgender woman is a woman (lives as a woman, identifies as a woman) and was assigned male at birth.